 meqaris --create 'Room 100' --description 'Room 100, first floor' --email 'room100@yourdomain' meqaris --create 'Projector HD 1' --description 'Mobile HD projector' --email 'hdproj1@yourdomain' meqaris --create 'Teleconference set X-2' --description 'Teleconference set: TV + speaker + microphone' --email 'telco_set_x2@yourdomain'

-parameter) is required.
+The name (after the --create parameter) is required.
 The description is

 optional and is just for users.
 The e-mail address is also required,